Skip to content

 • Elevated HR expertise: PEOs have experienced HR professionals who offer their expertise to companies in different HR-related functions like compliance, employee relations, benefits administration, and workforce planning.
 It helps businesses reduce costs, improve payroll accuracy, and reduce the administrative burden.

-• Risk resilience: PEOs help small businesses remove financial risks by giving them low worker’s compensation and health insurance coverage.
-It helps HR teams create policies regarding workplace safety, ensures compliance with changing regulations, and reduces fines and penalties.
+• Risk resilience: PEOs help small businesses remove financial risks by giving them low worker's compensation and health insurance coverage.
+It helps HR teams create policies regarding workplace safety, supports compliance with changing regulations, and reduces fines and penalties.

 • Nurtured talent: PEOs can help businesses increase employee engagement and reduce the turnover rate by offering better benefits and improving the workplace environment.
 PEO clients have a 10 to 14 percent lower turnover rate and it retains approximately 89% of clients from year to year, according to a factsheet titled "PEO Facts" published by NAPEO (National Association of Professional Employers Organization).

-• Enhanced employee benefits: PEO gives small and mid-sized businesses access to lower health insurance premiums, better coverage options, and national insurance carriers they couldn’t access on their own.
+• Enhanced employee benefits: PEO gives small and mid-sized businesses access to lower health insurance premiums, better coverage options, and national insurance carriers they couldn't access on their own.
 Employees can enjoy benefits like health insurance, 401(k), and wellness programs by using PEO services.
-Enhanced benefits help businesses stay competitive in the job market, improve employee satisfaction, reduce turnover, and help attract top talent.
+Better benefits help businesses stay competitive in the job market, improve employee satisfaction, reduce turnover, and help attract top talent.

 kpis for measuring peo performance